What is acupuncture?

 Acupuncture is effective for many pain problems such as stress, anxiety, headache, neck pain, back pain, and muscle/joint pain.
 Inflammatory and overuse syndromes like plantar fasciitis and tendonitis of shoulder, elbows, hips and knees are usually very amenable to acupuncture.
 In addition, it is helpful in many medical conditions including digestive, respiratory, neurological, and reproductive disorders.
 Acupuncture can be used along with traditional therapies and drugs to treat medical problems.

-Yes, there is accumulating evidence that acupuncture helps relieve the symptoms of rheumatoid arthritis including morning stiffness and improves functionality and well-being.
+Yes, there is accumulating evidence that acupuncture and cupping (wet cupping in particular) help relieve the symptoms of rheumatoid arthritis including morning stiffness and improves functionality and well-being.
 How does it accomplish this?
-Acupuncture has anti-inflammatory effects (it acts as an immunomodulator - it changes the immune system without suppressing it)
+Both acupuncture and cupping have immune regulating and anti-inflammatory effects (they act as immunomodulators - changing the immune system without suppressing it)

 How long does a treatment take?
 How many treatments will I need?

 Generally a patient lies with needles in place for 15 to 30 minutes.
 The entire treatment takes about 45 minutes.
 The number of treatments needed depends on the problem being treated and the individual’s response to the treatments.
 Usually a patient has 3-5 treatments to determine if acupuncture is helpful.
 If so, a total of 5-10 treatments is then recommended depending on the problem.
-Some problems, like frozen shoulder, may take up to 20.
+Some problems, like frozen shoulder, may take up to 10 to make sustained progress.

 When will the treatment take effect?